 For moderate to severe alcohol withdrawal:

 - Withdrawal symptoms begin 2-8 hours after discontinuing alcohol use

 - Symptoms likely to occur include all the above plus increased blood pressure, elevated body temperature, confusion, irritability, disorientation, insomnia, anxiety, hallucinations, memory problems, tremors, paranoid thinking.

 - The DTs may develop on days 2-4 and would constitute a medical emergency requiring hospitalization.
 The symptoms of the DTs include severe disorientation, agitation, hallucinations, and potentially seizures.

 - Withdrawal will last about one week.
 If the DTs develop, symptoms can persist for two weeks

 While alcohol detox and withdrawal is difficult, it generally lasts no longer than one week.
 It is recommended that individuals with a moderate to severe AUD only undergo the detox process under medically supervised conditions.

-The Treatment Specialist Can Guide You to Medically Monitored Alcohol Detox
+Guiding You to Medically Monitored Alcohol Detox

 In addition, the specialists will conduct a free insurance benefit check to outline what your healthcare plan covers toward detox and treatment.
-For more information about locating a quality detox program, please contact The Treatment Specialist today to discuss what is the alcohol detox timeline and treatment options at (866) 644-7911.
+For more information about locating a quality detox program, please contact a Treatment Specialist today to discuss what is the alcohol detox timeline and treatment options at (866) 644-7911.